medialab-ku/medialab-ku.github.io/english/index.md

 <hr>

 ## News
+#### 2020.04
+* We are selected as a SW Star Lab and awarded an 8-year grant from the Ministry of Science and ICT.
+The project title is “Two-way interaction between Real and Virtual Objects in Mixed Reality Environment.”

 #### 2020.03
 * The 7th doctor from our lab, HyeongYeop Kang, is appointed as an assistant professor at Software Convergence Department of Kyung Hee University.